alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 - being this custom code you'll have to choose where to put it (neither this POC requires or assumes any specific location)

-- given previous "dots" I'd say the shape and functionality is almost the same as in the original *interactor*
+- given previous "dots" I'd say the mood and interface are almost the same as in the original *interactor*

 ## Controlling the context